 PdV has engaged with different groups working on environmental justice, community economies and gender equality.
 Katherine Gibson and her group working on community economies are regular visitors to the Convent (https://www.communityeconomies.org).

-Feminist Political Ecology is a core interesting of PdV – two books have been born at the Convent – Women Sustaining Sustainable livelihoods (LINK Palgrave page) and an upcoming book published by Routledge on Feminist Political Ecology and the Economics of Care.
+Feminist Political Ecology is a core interest of PdV – two books have been born at the Convent – Women Reclaiming Sustainable Livelihoods (Palgrave 2012) and Feminist Political Ecology and the Economics of Care (Routledge 2018).

 An exciting new EU H2020 Marie Curie Innovative Training Network grant for WEGO (Well-being, Ecology, Gender and cOmmunity) was first discussed at a PdV meeting.
-WEGO will bring together young and leading scholars in a major research project which can address urgent environmental issues at the European and global level.
-WEGO research will look at resilience and sustainability by examining the gendered role of women in care work for the community and for the environment.
+WEGO is bringing together young and leading scholars in a major research project which addresses urgent environmental issues at the European and global level.
+WEGO research are looking at resilience and sustainability by examining the gendered role of women in care work for the community and for the environment.
 The cases chosen from in and outside of Europe are sites that can feed into innovative European Policy on sustainable development.
-PdV is one of the 18 partners and will be responsible for hosting a major international conference linked to the project.
+PdV is one of the 18 partners, see more here.